 Psychedelics are mostly non-addictive substances.
 With excessive use, you may develop a tolerance or dependency on them, but through psychedelic integration therapy, they can actually help heal from addiction rather than exacerbate or create a new addiction.

-Of the many of the psychedelics that have been used in integration therapy, research is promising for treating depression, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), suicide, and cocaine and alcohol use disorders (AUDs).
+Of the many psychedelics that have been used in integration therapy, research is promising for treating depression, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), suicide, and cocaine and alcohol use disorders (AUDs).

-Ketamine is the only medically approved psychedelic and has been used for years in various ways pharmaceutically.
+Ketamine is the only medically approved psychedelic and has been used for years in various ways pharmaceutically and, more recently, during ketamine assisted therapy.
 Other heavily researched psychedelics that are in clinical trials include:

 - MDMA (methylenedioxymethamphetamine)